Albertzue/learning_notes/aws/SAA/practice01.md

 b
 a
 d !
-cd
+cd bd
 b !
-b !
+b ! d
 bc
 b
 ae !
 c
-d
+d b
 ace
 cd !
 bc !
 a !
 a
 b !
-c
+c a
 d !
-c
+c a
 a !
 a
 d !
-a
+a b
 a
 c !
-b
+b d
 ab ！
 b
-d
+d  a here
 c !
 a
 ad !